Mallorca Mini Guide

 What Should I see When We’re There?

-The Catedral de Mallorca dominates the skyline of the capital, Palma, and its monumental building is a must for any visitor.
+The Cathedral de Mallorca dominates the skyline of the capital, Palma, and its monumental building is a must for any visitor.
 It’s near the old town and, after visiting the cathedral, take some time to wander down the old cobbled streets.
 Bellver Castle is another highlight of the city.
 The unusual shape of the castle, together with the fabulous view from the top, makes it an interesting visit.

 And if I Hire a Car?